Yaglom Limit via Holley Inequality: Introduction

 Convergence of the Yaglom limit has been studied for birth-and-death chains and one-dimensional random walks in both continuous and discrete time.
 Theorem~\ref{t1} gives an alternative proof to many of these classical results.

-References to previous works and details of our approach to these cases are discussed in detail in Section~\ref{s4}.
-Periodic chains are discussed in Section~\ref{sec:periodic}, after Theorem~\ref{t1} is extended to that case.
+References to previous works and details of our approach to the aperiodic cases are discussed in detail in Section~\ref{s4}.
+Periodic chains are discussed in Section~\ref{sec:periodic}, after condition~(\ref{e2}) is relaxed so as to include this case.

-There is a large literature on qsd compiled and periodically updated by Pollett~\cite{pollett}.
+There is a large literature on qsd's compiled and periodically updated by Pollett~\cite{pollett}.
 We quote the recent book of Collet, Martínez and San Martín~\cite{MR2986807} and the work of Kesten~\cite{MR1341881} on Yaglom limits of discrete-time Markov chains.